Day 3

 Walk naked into the street.
 Meet people’s eyes with no glass between.

-They walked along with me.
-Tacky music from the street musician playing a Celine Dion instrumental on his keyboard.
-Looking at me, looking at him.
-We smiled.
-Tears in my eyes.
 Body numb to the cold.
 The sunlight so sharp.
 My heart full of love for it all.

 “The body is a flock and a shepherd.”
 (Nietzsche)